robert-marik/math4u2/00027_Golden_Ratio/en_article.md

 \iffalse

 *Solution.* Let the longer side be $x$ and the shorter $y$.
 After folding, the dimensions of the paper are $y \times x/2$.
-The fact that the folded paper has the same side ratio as the original paper yields equation
+The fact that the folded paper has the same side ratio as the original paper yields the equation

 $$
 \frac{x}{y} = \frac{y}{x/2},
 $$

-which simplified gives
+which simplifies to
 $$
  x^2 = 2y^2. \implies \frac{x}{y} = \sqrt{2}.
 $$